Slim Novel 5 - http://adventuresofkimi.blogspot.com - See Homepage

 “No, the damage not serious; a few homes burned and twelve killed."

-"Yes, any airman captured will be tried for war crimes before an International Tribunal in Tokyo."
+"Yes, any airman captured will be tried for war crimes before an International Tribunal in

 "No, the raid is not expected to affect morale.
-Au contraire!
+Au contraire!”

-The spokesman, who trained at the French military academy St. Cyr as exchange student, threw in his fancy French as snobby lobby and for the Vichy France correspondent.
+The spokesman, who trained at the French military academy St. Cyr as exchange student, threw in his fancy French as snobby lobby and for the

 “Now that the people see the poor American bombing they will no longer fear it.”